Wineries & Tasting Rooms of Santa Barbara, Goleta, and Summerland

 To make the Trail easier to navigate, we’ve identified five neighborhoods of Santa Barbara, and Goleta, Montecito, and Summerland.
 We’ve color-coded each of the wineries on the map to help identify their neighborhood.
 We hope you’ll enjoy exploring each neighborhood on the Trail!

-Over thirty wineries now make up the renowned Santa Barbara Urban Wine Trail.
+Over twenty wineries now make up the renowned Santa Barbara Urban Wine Trail.
 We’ve numbered them in the order they joined the Trail.
 Each of the neighborhoods is easily identified by its color so you can quickly find your way to your next experience.

 Buy a Tasting Card and Enjoy Free Wine Tastings